Umuzi-org/tech-department/content/topics/intro-to-docker/_index.md

 Make a file called `docker-compose.yaml`.
 This is where you specify what containers you want to run and how you want them "constructed".
 Paste the following into the file:

-{{% code_snippet "docker-compose-mysql.yaml" %}}
+{{% code_snippet "docker-compose-pg.yaml" %}}

 Now open up a terminal and `cd` into the directory containing the docker compose file then say `docker-compose up`

 This launches two containers.
-One for mysql, and one for adminer.
+One for postgresql, and one for adminer.
 Adminer is a simple web based gui that you can use to interact with different databases.
 You'll be able to see this UI at [http://localhost:8080](http://localhost:8080)

+## Alternatively: Mysql composition

+You can run a mysql composition like this one

+{{% code_snippet "docker-compose-mysql.yaml" %}}

+What's the difference?
+Postgresql is more of an industry standard than Mysql.
+But they are both great tools.

 ## Advanced topics

 If you want to use Docker containers in production then there are a bunch of extra things you need to know about.
 Some of these concepts are pretty deep but you don't need to be an expert in order to use them.

-### volumes
+### Volumes

 If you are running a container that needs to store data (like a database) and you want to make sure that you don't lose that data if the container dies (or gets explicitly killed) then you need to use volumnes.
 Basically a volume is like a linux "link" or windows "shortcut".
 It maps a totally normal directory/folder on your computer (your computer is the host) to a directory within the container.
 When the container tries to store something in the directory then that data appears in the host directory.